Pennsylvania Route 291: Route description

 After crossing under I-95, PA 291 enters the city of Philadelphia in Philadelphia County and curves to the northeast, running parallel to the Chester Secondary to the northwest, with the John Heinz National Wildlife Refuge at Tinicum located on the other side of the railroad tracks.
 The road passes under SEPTA's Airport Line leading to the airport, at which point that railroad line comes to a junction with the Chester Secondary.
 The route continues northeast parallel to the Airport Line, reaching a partial interchange with I-95 that has ramps to and from the southbound lanes of I-95.
 Within this interchange, a park and ride lot is located southeast of the road.
 PA 291 passes to the northwest of a business park and hotels before it curves away from the railroad tracks near the Eastwick station on the Airport Line and heads to the north of the airport's Employee Parking Lot, intersecting 84th Street.
 The route turns south onto four-lane divided Island Avenue and passes under I-95 again, with a ramp to southbound I-95.
 On the edge of the Philadelphia International Airport property, to the east of the airport's Economy Parking Lot, PA 291 turns east onto six-lane divided Penrose Avenue and passes more businesses, curving northeast and coming to a partial interchange with I-95 that has a ramp from northbound I-95 to PA 291 and a ramp from southbound PA 291 to southbound I-95.
 Past this interchange, the route becomes four lanes and ascends onto the George C. Platt Memorial Bridge, a through truss bridge, passing near industrial areas before heading over CSAO's 60th Street Industrial Track line and crossing over the Schuylkill River.

 After crossing the river, the bridge passes over part of the large former Philadelphia Energy Solutions oil refinery.
 After descending off the bridge, the route continues as four-lane divided Penrose Avenue near some businesses.
 PA 291 has a junction with 26th Street, which heads north to provide access to westbound I-76 (Schuylkill Expressway) and from eastbound I-76, and an entrance road that heads south to The Navy Yard, a mixed-use development that is located at the former Philadelphia Naval Shipyard.
 Past this intersection, the road passes under a CSAO railroad spur and CSX's Harrisburg Subdivision railroad line before intersecting Pattison Avenue, which heads east to the South Philadelphia Sports Complex, and becoming a five-lane road with a center left-turn lane, running past homes and businesses in South Philadelphia.
-PA 291 reaches its eastern terminus at a partial interchange with I-76, with access to eastbound I-76 and from westbound I-76.
-Past this, the road continues northeast as Moyamensing Avenue.
+PA 291 reaches its signed eastern terminus at a partial interchange with I-76, with access to eastbound I-76 and from westbound I-76.
+Past this, the road continues northeast as Moyamensing Avenue before turning onto Oregon Avenue and reaching its eastern terminus at PA 611.
+Some official maps show the designation continuing up to City Hall.